stasis-sword/imp_tools/README.md

 time stamp of their most recent post.
 The list is sorted from most recent to least recent.

+To run, call `python recent_contributors.py {thread id}` with the numerical id of the thread.

+### Snipe Countdown

+This tool will tell you how many posts you must await before a thread can be sniped.
+I was born on a battlefield.
+Raised on a battlefield.
+Gunfire, sirens, and screams...
+They were my lullabies...

-To run, call `python recent_contributors.py` and put in the thread id of the thread when prompted.
+To run, call `python snipe_countdown.py {thread id}` with the numerical id of the thread.